IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 <details>
 <summary><b>Rationale</b></summary>

-Consensus-seeking decision-making lets us mostly use the consensus-based methods that are common in open-source projects, which tend to operate smoothly and with low overhead the majority of the time.
+Consensus-seeking decision-making lets us use the consensus-based methods that are common in other open-source projects, which tend to operate smoothly and with low overhead the majority of the time.
-But in cases where consensus cannot be found, or where there are fundamental conflicts with the principles, we have an explicit escalation path that allows us to still make decisions.
+In cases where consensus cannot be found, or where there are fundamental conflicts with the principles, we have an explicit escalation path that allows us to still make decisions.

 </details>